Roger Tuivasa-Sheck: New Zealand Warriors (2016-2021)

-On the 26th of September, Tuivasa-Sheck was named “Fullback of The Year” and the “Dally M” Medalist of the Year at the 2018 “Dally M Awards”.
+On 26 September, Tuivasa-Sheck was named "Fullback of The Year" and the "Dally M" Medalist of the Year at the 2018 Dally M Awards.
 He became the first New Zealand Warriors player to receive this honour.

-Tuivasa-Sheck finished the season scoring just 3 tries and playing in 23 games for the Warriors.
+Tuivasa-Sheck finished the season scoring just 3 tries and playing in 23 games for the Warriors, but suffered a season-ending injury early in the Week 1 Finals loss to the Penrith Panthers.